nfstream/nfstream/tests/README.rst

 - csv: output csv files (ground truth).

 - pcap: pcap file for each output file.

+- pcap/expiration: small pcap file used for expiration management testing.

 - csv/future: output csv files for use cases that we do not support (TODO list).

 - pcap/future: pcap file for each use cases that we do not support (TODO list).